maek-ies/picks_scores/README.md

 ## Recent Updates & Features

+*   **Week Overview Table Enhancements:**
+    *   Live game clock and period information is now displayed as a third row in the "Game" column, enclosed in parentheses and styled for better visibility.
+    *   The "Score" column now exclusively displays the game scores.
+    *   "Dev" column values are rounded to one decimal place for improved readability.
+    *   Fixed a React syntax error related to element rendering in the game column.

+*   **Player Column Tooltips:**
+    *   Added descriptive tooltips to the player column headers in the "Week Overview" table for:
+        *   "Total points for the season"
+        *   "Total points behind the leader"
+        *   "Points this week"
+        *   "Remaining potential points this week"

 *   **Win Probability Display:**
     *   Corrected win probability calculations for proper percentage display.
     *   Win probabilities are now displayed for both live and finished games, using the first observation for finished games.